syncfusion/blazor-docs/src/diagrams/diagram/bpmn-shapes/bpmn-data-source.md

----
-title: "BPMN Event"
-component: "Diagram"
-description: "Datasource is used to store or access data associated with a business process"
----

 # BPMN Datasource

 Datasource is used to store or access data associated with a business process.
 To create a datasource, set the shape to **DataSource**.
 The following code example explains how to create a datasource.